 Fierce competition between micromobility startups has led to the flood of millions of dockless bicycles across the streets of major cities like Beijing and Shanghai, which has resulted in many problems.

 As bikes break, companies often don’t have the manpower in place to fix them in a timely manner, resulting in frustrated users having to test several bikes before finding one that works properly.
 Moreover, in China, as companies that expanded too quickly go out of business, their bicycle supplies wind up going to waste in massive bicycle “graveyards.”

 The vandalism and theft of bikes and scooters has become a major barrier to many new micromobility companies.
 This may not be as damaging for larger companies (that can afford to redesign their hardware) as it is for smaller startups that could be driven out of business as a result.

-For example, Gobee.bike, a dockless bike-share service, had to abandon its efforts in France completely in February 2018 as it saw thousands of their bikes damaged or stolen.
+For example, Gobee.bike, a Hong Kong-based dockless bike-share service, had to abandon its efforts in France completely in February 2018 as it saw thousands of its bikes damaged or stolen.
 For the same reason, it had already ceased services in Brussels earlier in the year.

 For cities with harsher climates, like those in northern Europe, adoption of shared bikes and scooters is not as viable.
 In the rain and snow, conditions become dangerous and accidents skyrocket.
 Plus, demand simply decreases when it is too cold to use unenclosed vehicles.

-Many scooter sharing companies are moving towards offering more durable fleets to make riding safer in inclement weather.
+Many scooter-sharing companies are moving toward offering more durable fleets to make riding safer in inclement weather.

-Skip has even been giving away branded winter gloves and hats to its users in Washington, DC during the cold winter months.
+Shared scooter company Skip has even given away branded winter gloves and hats to its users in Washington, DC during the cold winter months.

 But, ultimately, when weather conditions are too severe, shared scooter and bike companies might be forced to take their fleets off the streets and potentially lose precious profits.